Kri-t/House-Price-Prediction-System/README.md

-# Real Estate Price Prediction Website
+# Real Estate Price Prediction System

 ## This project demonstrates the step-by-step process of building a Real Estate Price Prediction Website.
 It combines machine learning, backend development, and a responsive frontend interface.